 - Liaise with the Vietnamese government, local non-profit organizations, technical experts, and private sector partners, as required.

-- Serve as the day-to-day point of contact for external partners, consultants, and Ocean Conservancy staff on all Vietnam-related initiatives; in this capacity, provide support and expertise to other projects within the Plastics Initiative, and work with program colleagues to identify opportunities for cross-programmatic impact.
+- Build and manage relationships for all external partners, consultants, and Ocean Conservancy staff on all Vietnam-related initiatives; in this capacity, provide support and expertise to other projects within the Plastics Initiative, and work with program colleagues to identify opportunities for cross-programmatic impact.

-- Support management of the project budget and contracts, working collaboratively with the Plastics Initiative Director to ensure funds are used effectively to achieve project objectives.
+- Lead management of the project budget and to ensure funds are used effectively to achieve project objectives.

-- Support a fast-paced team on the broader portfolio of policy and finance initiatives, including our work in cities, the Asia Pacific Economic Cooperation Group, and elsewhere, as directed.
+- Work with a fast-paced team on the broader portfolio of policy and finance initiatives, including our work in cities, the Asia Pacific Economic Cooperation Group, and elsewhere, as directed.

 - Work collaboratively with the development department to report on existing grants, attract new resources, and support project development.

 - Work collaboratively with the communications department to ensure that communication-relevant deliverables are achieved.

 - Travel domestically and internationally to represent Ocean Conservancy at various national and international fora including conferences/events/workshops, etc. across the broader portfolio of program initiatives.